Arctic Monkeys open with Cornerstone for the first time ever at Middlesbrough show: Full setlist

 Arctic Monkeys played the fifth date of their UK tour this Monday (5th June), taking to the stage at Middlesbrough's Riverside Stadium.

-Find out what Arctic Monkeys played on their second night in Manchester with their full setlist below.
+Find out what Arctic Monkeys played at their Middlesbrough gig with their full setlist below.

 arctic monkeys opened their show with cornerstonepic.twitter.com/hu9UOHFKo8— arctic monkeys archive (@arcticmolnkeys) June 5, 2023